tensorflow/tensorflow/tensorflow/compiler/mlir/quantization/tensorflow_to_stablehlo/README.md

     [--output-filename=/path/to/output.mlir]
 ```

-* `--input-path`: The path to the input TensorFlow SavedModel or MLIR module.
+* `--input-path`: The path to the input TensorFlow SavedModel or MLIR module
+  with .mlir extension.
 * `--exported-model-signatures`: Comma-separated list of exported model
   signatures to convert.
+Ignored for MLIR input.
-* `--tags: Comma-separated list of tags for loading SavedModel.
-Ignored for MLIR
+* `--tags`: Comma-separated list of tags for loading SavedModel.
+Ignored for
-  input.
+  MLIR input.
 * `--input-arg-shapes`: A string representation of input argument shapes for
   'main' entry-point, separating tensors with ':', dimension with ',', and
   using '?' for unknown sizes.
-For example, 'input-arg-shapes=1,2::1,?'
+For example, `input-arg-shapes=1,2::1,?`
-  expresses argument shapes [1,2], [] and [1,?].
+  expresses argument shapes `[1,2]`, `[]` and `[1,?]`.
 * `--e`: Elide large elements attrs while dumping the output StableHLO.
-* --output_filename: Path to the output file where the textual StableHLO MLIR
+* `--output_filename`: Path to the output file where the textual StableHLO MLIR
   module will be written (default: stdout).